 Lately, I’ve been experimenting with unusual XSS vectors.
-XSS (cross-site scripting) allows an attacker to execute arbitrary JavaScript in another user’s browser session.
+XSS (cross-site scripting) allows an attacker to execute arbitrary javascript in another user’s browser session.
 Sometimes the result is merely entertaining, sometimes the result is:

 Dear Sasha, excellent (and terrible) find!